stopipv/isdi/README.md

 * Resource consumption: `procstats`, `batterystats`, `netstats`, `usagestats`
 * App running information: `activity`, `appops`

-See a details about the services in [notes.md](notes.md)
+See details about the services in [notes.md](notes.md)

 ##### iOS
 Only the `appIds`, and their names.
 Also, I got "permissions" granted to the application.
-I don't konw how to get install date, resource usage, etc.
+I don't know how to get install date, resource usage, etc.
 (Any help will be greatly welcomed.)